jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarms.md

 ## Alarms not supported where the SQL Server host is Linux
-See [Partial support for monitoring SQL Server v.Next CTP 1.1 hosted on Linux][sqlserver_unix_partialsupport].
+See [Partial support for monitoring SQL Server v.Next hosted on Linux][sqlserver_unix_partialsupport].

 {% include links.html %}